raspberrypilearning/infrared-bird-box/worksheet.md

     ![](images/bb-install-8.jpg)

 9. Secure the infrared LED to the underside of the roof.
 Don't attach it too close to the camera, or you'll see a lot of glare on the video.
-The LED can go anywhere, but it can help to bend the legs by 90 degrees as shown and secure it to the roof that way.
+The LED can go anywhere, but it can help to bend its legs by 90 degrees as shown and secure it to the roof that way.
 You may also wish to blank off the end of the LED with correction fluid or by filing it down with a nail file.
 This will prevent any spotlight effect on the video and give a more diffuse light.

     ![](images/bb-install-9.jpg)

 10. Now reconnect the Raspberry Pi and test the focus once again.
 I recommend connecting the camera flex coming from the back of the bird box to the Pi first.
 Then connect the LED and resistor, followed by the screen, keyboard, and finally the power supply.
 When testing this setup, it can be helpful to rest the Raspberry Pi upside down on the roof of the bird box, but do whatever works best for you.

 11. Boot up, log in as usual and then start the video preview with `raspivid -t 0`.
-With the roof closed you should be able to see the inside of the bird box in black and white.
+With the roof of the bird box closed, you should be able to see the inside in black and white.
 This shows that the infrared illumination is working; you should even be able to cover the hole and still see the inside.
 It will look similar to the picture below but will be slightly more zoomed in.
-This image was taken using the `raspistill` command and not `raspivid`.
+This is because this image was taken using the `raspistill` command and not `raspivid`.
 If you can't see anything at all then it's likely the LED is not wired up correctly: double-check the wiring and the polarity of the anode and cathode.

     ![](images/watch.jpg)